 In principle the Authority agrees that decision making should be faster, but would like to highlight the recent improvements of Local Planning Authorities (LPA) in this respect.
-We would like to stress the positive role of DM in complex applications and consider it inherently problematic to both digitise DM and create beautiful places.
+We would like to stress the positive role of DM in complex applications, We consider it inherently problematic to speed up DM and create beautiful places, given that it is usually through an iterative process involving the community at all stages that we get high quality design.